ajRiverav/jhuProjects/README.md

 ### [Wheat Seeds Database Analysis](https://github.com/ajRiverav/jhuProjects/tree/master/Wheat%20Seeds%20Analysis)

 Using an unsuppervised machine learning algorithm, the number of classes is estimated.
-Then, the estimation error is compared to the known labels.
-The k-Means clustering algorithm and UCI's wheat seeds database were used.
+Then, the estimation error is compared to the known labels(l=7).
+The k-Means clustering algorithm and UCI's wheat seeds database (N=210) were used.